Lucasfrota/lazy_cat_lang/README.md

 * Procedures

-Procedures are functions without parameters
+Procedures are functions without parameters, to create a procedure you just have to use the token 'fun' and define a name to your procedure, then you just need to define what your procedure does. to mark the end of the procedure you have to use the 'end' token

 ```
 fun f: